Internet Software Services

-For their A/B test, they chose VWO.
+For their A/B testing (WordPress application), they chose VWO.

 Their hypothesis was that people want to see strong call-to-actions to try out demo and learn about our pricing before actually committing to purchase the product.
 The goal of their home page was to route more people to their demo and pricing page.

 Their home page consisted of a call to action sandwiched between a headline and some screenshots of the editor.